smorzechowski/weho_pop_gen/README.md

 done
 ```

-### Creating beagle files for LEA
+### Creating imputed input files for LEA

-First, I ran ANGSD with all the necessary filters as well as the `-doBcf 1` option to create the .bcf file format needed for converting to .vcf.gz for the imputation program BEAGLE.
+First, I ran ANGSD with all the necessary filters (excluding sites with more than 15% missing data, for example, using `-minInd 55` for the full dataset and `-minInd 36` for the male dataset) the `-doBcf 1` option to create the .bcf file format needed for converting to .vcf.gz for the imputation program BEAGLE.

 ```
 $ANGSD -b $BASEDIR'/sample_lists/'$bamlist \